Prickly pear seed oil

 The prickly pear has a dramatic history, including a legend that tells of a great cactus that grew from the heart of an Aztec warrior named Copil.
 Also, the plant is a hermaphrodite – who knew??

-With love and a perfect prickly pear from us to you,
+With love and a perfectly prickly pear from us to you,

 The information contained in this post is for educational interest only and is not intended to represent claims for actions of prickly pear.
 This information is not intended to be used for diagnosis or treatment of any physical or mental illness or disease